Distributor: Kino Lorber

 “Lavishly produced and photographed in Technicolor, this period melodrama with psychological overtones is an impressive entertainment of its kind.
 The story… is not unusual, nor are the characters, with the exception of the heroine, particularly sympathetic.
 Yet the acting of the entire cast is so competent that one’s interest is held well.
 Ingrid Bergman, as the wretched dipsomaniac who is victimized by a murderous housekeeper in love with her husband, comes through with another striking performance.
 The story is not without its weak points, particularly in that much of the footage is given more to talk than to movement, but Alfred Hitchcock’s directorial skill manages to overcome most of the script’s deficiencies by building up situations that thrill and hold the spectator in tense suspense…” –Harrison’s Reports (September 10, 1949)

-Helen Smith wrote a similarly positive review for the Yorkshire Post:
+Helen Williams wrote a similarly positive review for the Yorkshire Post:

 “Mr. Alfred Hitchcock has exploited to the full the dramatic possibilities of Under Capricorn, Helen Simpson’s romantic story of Australia in 1831… He is ably supported by a brilliant cast… The probabilities in this melodramatic tale may not bear analysis, but the excellence of the acting and Alfred Hitchcock’s direction carry the film to a triumphant close…” –Helen Williams (New Film by Mr. Hitchcock, Yorkshire Post, October 07, 1949)